modelscope/FunASR/docs/academic_recipe/asr_recipe.md

 ### Stage 3: LM Training

 ### Stage 4: ASR Training
 This stage achieves the training of the specified model.
-To start training, users should manually set `exp_dir`, `CUDA_VISIBLE_DEVICES` and `gpu_num`, which have already been explained above.
+To start training, users should manually set `exp_dir` to specify the path for saving experimental results.
 By default, the best `$keep_nbest_models` checkpoints on validation dataset will be averaged to generate a better model and adopted for decoding.
+FunASR implements `train.py` for training different models and users can configure the following parameters if necessary.

+* `task_name`: `asr` (Default), specify the task type of the current recipe
+* `gpu_num`: `2` (Default), specify the number of GPUs for training.
+When `gpu_num > 1`, DistributedDataParallel (DDP, the detail can be found [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)) training will be enabled.
+Correspondingly, `CUDA_VISIBLE_DEVICES` should be set to specify which ids of GPUs will be used.
+* `use_preprocessor`: `true` (Default), specify whether to use pre-processing on each sample
+* `token_list`: the path of token list for training
-* DDP Training
+* `dataset_type`:

-We support the DistributedDataParallel (DDP) training and the detail can be found [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
-To enable DDP training, please set `gpu_num` greater than 1.
-For example, if you set `CUDA_VISIBLE_DEVICES=0,1,5,6,7` and `gpu_num=3`, then the gpus with ids 0, 1 and 5 will be used for training.
+* `data_dir`: the path of data.
+Specifically, the data for training is saved in `$data_dir/data/$train_set` while the data for validation is saved in `$data_dir/data/$valid_set`
+* `data_file_names`: `"wav.scp,text"` specify the speech and text file names for ASR
+* `cmvn_file`: the path of cmvn file
+* `resume`: `true`, whether to enable "checkpoint training"
+* `config`: the path of configuration file, which is usually a YAML file in `conf` directory.
+In FunASR, the parameters of the training, including model, optimization, dataset, etc., can also be set in this file.
+Note that if the same parameters are specified in both recipe and config file, the parameters of recipe will be employed

 * DataLoader

 We support an optional iterable-style DataLoader based on [Pytorch Iterable-style DataPipes](https://pytorch.org/data/beta/torchdata.datapipes.iter.html) for large dataset and users can set `dataset_type=large` to enable it.

-* Configuration

-The parameters of the training, including model, optimization, dataset, etc., can be set by a YAML file in `conf` directory.
-Also, users can directly set the parameters in `run.sh` recipe.
-Please avoid to set the same parameters in both the YAML file and the recipe.

-* Training Steps

-We support two parameters to specify the training steps, namely `max_epoch` and `max_update`. `max_epoch` indicates the total training epochs while `max_update` indicates the total training steps.
-If these two parameters are specified at the same time, once the training reaches any one of these two parameters, the training will be stopped.

 ### Stage 5: Decoding
 This stage generates the recognition results and calculates the `CER` to verify the performance of the trained model.